 Santa Rosa supports student use of email for educational purposes, such as improving communication skills or collaborating with others on web-based projects.
 To gain access to one of the district's sanctioned email programs (ePals.com or Gaggle.net), all students under the age of 18 must obtain parental permission and must sign and return this form to the district student mail administrator.
 Students 18 and over may sign their own forms.
-Santa Rosa County School District offers access to a program called I mail that provides electronic mail to our teachers for their students to participate in online collaborative projects and e mail communications.
-As a teacher, you may obtain up to four e mail accounts for this purpose.

 Email for Students - Parent Approval Letter (form 63-11-46)